 Considered to be one of the world’s most magical natural resources, the Aurora Borealis is a breathtaking wonder that colours the sky in a multitude of ethereal hues.
 Best seen between November and March, their spectacular appearance is created by solar particles drawn towards the Pole then crashing into the Earth’s atmosphere.
-Here is my selection of the four best areas for witnessing the phenomenon that is the Northern Lights.
+Here is our selection of the four best areas to the Northern Lights for yourself.

 1.The Northern Lights of the Yukon, Canada

 Emblazoned with a rich tapestry of soaring, snow-capped peaks, boreal forests and glacier-fed rivers, Canada’s Yukon boasts an unspoiled wilderness far from the crowds of winter-sports resorts and is one of the best places in the world to observe this natural marvel.

 Northern Lights viewing takes place in the evening, and what an experience it is stepping out into the crisp night air, the squeak of your footsteps on the hard-packed snow; the magical ambience of a Yukon winter.
 Embrace the full Yukon experience and spend days in this snow-covered landscape dog-sledding, snowshoeing or ice fishing.

 Created afresh each year by international artists, entirely hewn from ice and snow, the Icehotel is as unique as it is transient.
 Standing 200 kilometres north of the Arctic Circle, the location of this temporary landmark of snow and ice provides the perfect vantage point for the spectacular light show.